 The Goldfinch.
 Probably the best treatment of Las Vegas that I've ever read.
 Fun plot, too.

-I don't watch a lot of films.
-That's not out of principle; I just don't have a lot of time to go to the cinema, and I don't watch a whole lot of TV.
 I thought Inception was pretty solid, and The Princess Bride is the most quotable thing I've ever seen.
-I also liked the recent adaptation of Macbeth, although I think it could have made better use of the source material.
+I also liked the recent adaptation of Macbeth, minus the accents.

 2) Books.
 Because sometimes you don't have internet access.
 I'm also into material culture, and I like the feel of a good hefty tome.

 3) Decent food.
-I'm not a massive food snob, but I know what I like.
+I'm not much of a foodie, but I care about what I eat.

 5) Friends.
-I don't make friends easily, so I value my friendships a great deal.
+I don't make friends easily, so I value my friendships a lot/

 6) City life.
 I need activity and access to civilisation.
-I don't think I'm cut out to be a countryperson.
+I don't think I'm cut out to be rural.